alessandrograssi10/alessandrograssi10/README.md

 <div align="left">

-## Alessandro, the Code Philosopher👋
+## Alessandro, the Philosophic Coder👋

 Greetings!
 I'm a dedicated philosopher 📜 navigating the intricate landscapes of Software Engineering 🖥️ in  La Sapienza of Rome! 🎓